ConduitIO/conduit/docs/design-documents/20240430-schema-support.md

 8. The Connector SDK should cache the schemas.

    Reason: Standalone connectors and Conduit communicate via gRPC.
-To avoid the cost of repeatedly fetching the same schema many times (especially over gRPC), schemas should be cached by the SDK.
+To avoid the cost of repeatedly fetching or creating the same schema many times (especially over gRPC), schemas should be cached by the SDK.

-## Support for schemas originating from other streaming tools

-Conduit is sometimes used alongside other streaming tools.
-For example, Kafka Connect may be used to read data from a source and write it into a topic.
-Conduit then reads messages from that topic and writes it into a destination.
-We also have the Kafka Connect wrapper which makes it possible to use Kafka Connect connectors with Conduit.
-Here we have two possibilities:

-1. The schema is part of the record (e.g. Debezium records)
-2. The schema can be found in a schema registry (e.g. an Avro schema registry)

-Following options are possible here:
-1. schema is left as part of the record
-2. schema is copied into the schema registry

-TODO

 ## Schema format